 • “Love Sonnet 17” by Pablo Neruda:

 • “Poetry of James Kavanagh” by James Kavanagh

 • “Falling Stars” by Rainer Maria Rilke:

 • “Touched by an Angel” by Maya Angelou:

 Give the guest reader with a copy of the reading long before the event.
 The earlier, the better!
 Your wedding reader will thank you for this.
 Your ceremony reader will have an opportunity to study the verse.
 Ask that they spend some time studying before the wedding day.
 Please make sure that your reader uses a printed page.
 Do not let them use their smartphone or computer.
 It looks nicer!
 Also, the wedding ceremony is probably outdoors, so it will be much easier to read a piece of paper, over a computer screen.

 You can pick anyone at the wedding to be one of your ceremony readers, not just family or bridal party.
-There will be some fantastic individuals with you on your Vermont wedding day.
+There will be some fantastic individuals with you on your Charleston wedding day.
 Asking them to participate in your ceremony by reading a carefully selected piece will be an excellent way to include them especially if words of affirmation are their love language!
 Your friend or family member can make the selection, or you can and provide it for them.

 Beautiful Wedding Readings

 • From “The Velveteen Rabbit by Margery Williams: